hookdeck/hookdeck-vercel/README.md

 npm i @hookdeck/vercel
 ```

-> Once installed, package a `hookdeck.config.js` file and a `.hookdeck` directory are created at the root of your project.
-Also, the command `node .hookdeck/prebuild.js` is appended to the `prebuild` script of your `package.json`.
+> Once installed, package a `hookdeck.config.js` file is created at the root of your project.
+Also, the command `hookdeck-vercel deploy` is appended to the `prebuild` script of your `package.json`.

-Ensure the `match` in `hookdeck.config.js` matches the route you want the middleware to intercept:
+Ensure the `match` key in `hookdeck.config.js` matches the route you want the middleware to intercept:

 ```js
 const { RetryStrategy, DestinationRateLimitPeriod } = require('@hookdeck/sdk/api');